 In the legal directories, he is described as “superbly gifted and a pleasure to work with”.

 Michal is increasingly instructed to act as sole counsel, including in a one-week, high-value Commercial Court trial (Albion v Heritage and another EWHC 162 (Comm).
 He also frequently works in larger teams, not least in appellate cases, where he draws on his experiences as a Judicial Assistant to Lord Reed, then Deputy President, and now President of the Supreme Court.

 He was recently instructed in two Supreme Court appeals: The CMA CGM LIBRA UKSC 51 about the proper construction of the Hague Rules and SAS v WPL regarding the jurisdiction of the English court to prevent, by injunction, the enforcement of a foreign judgment that was inconsistent with a prior domestic judgment and inconsistent with domestic public policy (in which the appeal settled).

 As a Judicial Assistant at the UKSC in 2018-19, Michal worked on a number of leading commercial cases, including Vedanta UKSC 20 (jurisdiction in the context of a parent company’s liability for a subsidiary’s torts), Poole BC v GN UKSC 25 (assumption of responsibility in tort law), and Marex UKSC 31 (reflective loss rule in company law).

-When Michal was at Harvard Law School, he worked as a mediator in the Harvard Law School Mediation Programme, a Student Attorney in the Harvard Prison Legal Assistance Project, and a Judicial Intern in the Massachusetts Superior Court.
+Prior to joining chambers, Michal taught contract and tort law at various Oxford colleges and, whilst at Harvard Law School, worked as a mediator in the Harvard Law School Mediation Programme, as a Student Attorney in the Harvard Prison Legal Assistance Project, and as a Judicial Intern in the Massachusetts Superior Court.